-- 171. Class certification is appropriate under Fed.
-R. Civ.
-P. 23(a) and (b)(1) and/or (b)(3). - 172.
-Numerosity.
+161. Class certification is appropriate under Federal Rule of Civil Procedure 23(a)

+and (b)(1) and/or (b)(3).

+162. Numerosity.
 The Class satisfies the numerosity requirement because it is composed of thousands of persons.
-The Plan currently has more than 344,287 participants.
-The number of Class members is so large that joinder of all its members is impracticable. - 173.
-Commonality.
-As to the members of the Class, this case presents numerous common questions of law and fact, among them: - (a) Whether the Committee Defendants were and are ERISA fiduciaries responsible for selecting, retaining, removing and monitoring the Plan investments;
+The Plan currently has more than 340,353 participants.

+The number of Class members is so large that joinder of all its members is impracticable.

+163. Commonality.
+As to the members of the Class, this case presents numerous common questions of law and fact, among them:

-- (b) Whether the Committee Defendants breached their ERISA fiduciary duties in monitoring or failing to monitor the investment options in the Plan during the Class Period: - (c) Whether the Committee Defendants breached their ERISA fiduciary duties in selecting additional Wells Fargo proprietary fund options for the Plan during the Class Period; - (d) Whether the Committee Defendants, Wells Fargo Bank, and/or Galliard caused the Plan to engage in multiple prohibited transactions in violation of ERISA § 406, 29 U.S.C. § 1106, throughout the Class Period; - (e) Whether the Plan and its participants suffered losses as a result of Defendants' fiduciary breaches and prohibited transactions. - 174.
+- (a) Whether the Committee Defendants were and are ERISA fiduciaries responsible for selecting, retaining, removing and monitoring the Plan investments; - (b) Whether the Committee Defendants breached their ERISA fiduciary duties in monitoring or failing to monitor the investment options in the Plan during the Class Period; - (c) Whether the Committee Defendants breached their ERISA fiduciary duties in selecting additional Wells Fargo proprietary fund options for the Plan during the Class Period; - (d) Whether the Committee Defendants, Wells Fargo Bank, and/or Galliard caused the Plan to engage in multiple prohibited transactions in violation of ERISA § 406, 29 U.S.C. § 1106, throughout the Class Period; - (e) Whether the Plan and its participants suffered losses as a result of Defendants' fiduciary breaches and prohibited transactions. - 164.
 Typicality.
-Plaintiff's claims are typical of the claims of the Plan Class because (a) to the extent that Plaintiff seeks relief on behalf of the Plan pursuant to § 502(a)(2) of ERISA her claims are not only typical of, but the same as, a claim under § 502(a)(2) brought by any other Class Member; (b) to the extent that Plaintiff seeks equitable relief, that relief would affect all Class Members equally; all of the Class members were injured and continue to be injured in the same manner by the alleged breaches of fiduciary duty.
-She has no interests that are antagonistic to the claims of the Class.
-She understands that this matter cannot be settled without the Court's approval. - 175.
-Adequacy.
-Plaintiff will fairly and adequately protect the interests of the Class and is committed to the vigorous representation of the Class.
-Plaintiff retained counsel, Cohen Milstein Sellers and Toll PLLC ("Cohen Milstein") and Feinberg Jackson Worthman & Wasow LLP ("Feinberg Jackson"), who are experienced in class action and ERISA litigation, and Plaintiff has no interests antagonistic to or in conflict with the interests of the Class. - 176.
-Plaintiff's counsel has agreed to advance the costs of the litigation contingent upon the outcome.
-Counsel are aware that no fee can be awarded without the Court's approval. - 177.
-A class action is the superior method for the fair and efficient adjudication of this controversy.
+Plaintiffs' claims are typical of the claims of the Plan Class because (a) to the extent that Plaintiffs seek relief on behalf of the Plan pursuant to § 502(a)(2) of ERISA, 29 U.S.C. § 1132(a)(2), their claims are not only typical of, but the same as, a claim under § 502(a)(2) brought by any other Class Member; (b) to the extent that Plaintiffs seek equitable relief, that relief would affect all Class Members equally; all of the Class members were injured and continue to be injured in the same manner by the alleged breaches of fiduciary duty.
+Plaintiffs have no interests that are antagonistic to the claims of the Class.
+They understand that this matter cannot be settled without the Court's approval.

+165. Adequacy.
+Plaintiffs will fairly and adequately protect the interests of the Class and are committed to the vigorous representation of the Class.
+Plaintiffs retained counsel, Cohen Milstein Sellers and Toll PLLC ("Cohen Milstein") and Zimmerman Reed LLP ("Zimmerman Reed"), who are experienced in class action and ERISA litigation, and Plaintiffs have no interests antagonistic to or in conflict with the interests of the Class.

+166. Plaintiffs' counsel has agreed to advance the costs of the litigation contingent upon the outcome.
+Counsel are aware that no fee can be awarded without the Court's approval.

+167. A class action is the superior method for the fair and efficient adjudication of this controversy.
 Joinder of all members of the Class is impracticable.
 The losses suffered by some of the individual members of the Class may be small, and it would therefore be impracticable for individual members to bear the expense and burden of individual litigation to enforce their rights.